What Are Your "Desert Island" UAD Plug‑Ins?

 "The Pultec Pro EQ is the best emulation on the market.
 It's perfect for vocals, bass, and drums.
-The Pultec Pro EQ is easy to use for a novice — you can't be in danger of overusing them.
-Of course everyone knows 1176LN Classic Limiter, but the new 1176 Classic Limiter Collection of plug-ins offers some new options.
-The Blueface is aggressive and great for heavily tweaking drums and vocals, while the classic 1176 Blackface is almost perfect for any application.
+You can't overuse them — which makes it a great choice for novices.
+Of course, everyone knows 1176LN Classic Limiter, but the 1176 Classic Limiter Collection offers some new options.
+The Blueface is aggressive and great for heavily tweaking drums and vocals, while the classic 1176 Blackface is perfect for almost any application.
 Lastly, any of the UAD reverb plug-ins are great.
 My favorites are the EMT 140 Plate and the EMT 250 Digital Reverb plug-ins.
 They are warm and musical and slip right into any mix."

 Eli Janney — Producer/Engineer (Jet, Ryan Adams, Wilco)

-“My plug-ins that truly go on EVERY session are the Ampex ATR-102 Tape Recorder, the Neve 1073 EQ, and the Precision Limiter.
-The Ampex ATR-102 tape emulator adds beautiful compression and saturation that is missing from most of the tracks I get sent to mix.
+“My plug-ins that truly go on every session are the Ampex ATR-102 Tape Recorder, the Neve 1073 EQ, and the Precision Limiter.
+The Ampex ATR-102 tape emulator adds beautiful compression and saturation that is missing from most of the tracks I’m sent to mix.
 Often I can use that without a mix compressor because it adds such a wonderful glue to the mix.